 Key Performance Indicators (KPIs)

 Like the Feedback System, mechanisms must exist to confirm that adding more instances increases predictive capabilities.
 Modeling the system’s health with numerical metrics, called Key Performance Indicators (KPIs), can provide this information throughout the pipeline.
 For example, one metric might measure the percentage of accurately identified animation sequences.
 Metric data points can also contain high-dimensional metadata, such as a Noise Ratio property (0≤n≤1).
 Suppose the Noise Ratio positively correlates with the prediction difficulty levels.
 In that case, an algorithm that performs better with more noise is more sophisticated.
-(Ding, Chen, Zheng, & Luo, 2020)
+Existing literature proposes suitable detection metrics under different sensing techniques, such as light versus infrared (Ding, Chen, Zheng, & Luo, 2020).
+Defining a unique baseline is outside this research project’s scope.
+Instead, it aims to achieve comparable performance results as recent publications.

 Existing Benchmarks

 Numerous Human Activity Recognition (HAR) benchmarks exist with varying frame rates, actions, actors, backgrounds, resolutions, and problem domains (Singh & Vishwakarma, 2018).
 However, most benchmarks also focus on high-intensity outdoor sports footage (Das et al., 2019).
 Since those behaviors are very different from low-intensity indoor movements, they are not directly usable.
-Instead, several publications define movement taxonomies and curated lists of expected behaviors (Citation).
+Instead, several publications define movement taxonomies and curated lists of expected behaviors (Das et al., 2019).
 This research project uses a similar measurement that considers the supported actions within an action space.
+Though, it is outside this project’s scope to implement dozens of actions.
+This research takes a “quality-versus-quantity” approach and chooses a handful of distinctly individual and representative actions.

 Summary

-Senior citizens and other debilitating populations live longer and want to defer transitioning into assisted living facilities.
+Senior citizens and other debilitating populations live longer and need to defer transitioning into assisted living facilities.
 Delaying the move can save nearly ninety thousand dollars annually and provide additional value (e.g., personalized comfort).
 However, those savings typically require care degradation.
 The state-of-the-art solutions utilize real-time video processing to provide an equal or better experience without being obtrusive.
 Computer vision strategies typically employ a skeletal tracking process.
 This process must first convert the patient’s skeleton into 3D space then assess the changes.
 That operation requires a combination of CNN, RNN, and ensemble algorithms.
 Multiple challenges arise while implementing these pipelines.
 For instance, there are minimal open datasets for analyzing indoor low-activity behaviors.
 This limitation causes researchers to build everything from step one forward.

 Luckily, existing tools and services simplify the development experience when designing complex behaviors.
 After determining the patient’s intent, the operating system must respond appropriately.
 This reaction frequently requires manipulating the physical world from the virtual domain.
 Cyber-Physical Systems create those communication bridges, enabling data analytics to manipulate the physical realm.
 There are several well-established patterns for approaching these challenges.
 Researchers must minimize adding complexity within this complicated problem space.